 The philosophical school of Stoicism is, I believe, the perfect operating system for thriving in high-stress environments.
 For entrepreneurs, it’s a godsend.

-Both Seneca and Marcus Aurelius have been extensively written about elsewhere.
+Both Seneca and Marcus Aurelius have been extensively written about elsewhere (For my favorite resource, check out The Tao of Seneca).
 But what of Cato, about whom Dante said, “And what earthly man was more worthy to signify God than Cato?”

 One of my favorite anecdotes of Cato is from Plutarch.
 I quote it often (see “Practical Pessimism“):